kirilllzaitsev/kirilllzaitsev.github.io/_posts/2023-07-15-postproc-img-segm.md

 categories: jekyll update
 ---

 When a machine learning model is trained, a question that naturally comes up is how to do better.
-One can try to improve the model itself by changing its architecture, adding more data, or tuning hyperparameters.
-But is there something that can be done about the predictions themselves, without changing the model?
+One can try to improve the model itself by changing its architecture, tuning hyperparameters, or sophisticating input preprocessing routines.
+But is there something that can be done with predictions themselves, leaving other parts of the pipeline intact?

 Post-processing in general refers to a set of techniques that refine predictions obtained from the model.
 For example, one works on an image segmentation task, and the model predicts a mask with a lot of noise.
 In this case, one can use a noise threshold to get filter out values that are below it, obtaining a more accurate result.
 Or one needs to reformat the model's output to another format accepted by the task.
 In this article, I will introduce four post-processing techniques using that task of image segmentation as an example.